What is @escaping in Swift closures

 Escaping closures (@escaping

-) is a keyword used to indicate the life cycle of a closure that passes as an argument to the function.
-By prefix any closure argument with @escaping
+) is a keyword that provides information about the life cycle of a closure that passes as an argument to the function.

 , you convey the message to the caller of a function that this closure can outlive (escape) the function call scope.
-Without escaping

-, a closure is non-escaping by default, and its lifecycle end along with function scope.
+, a closure is non-escaping by default and its lifecycle end along with function scope.

 The following is an example of a non-escaping closure.
-A function that benchmark an execution time of a passing closure.
-A passing closure end when a function end.
-No closure escape from this function scope.
+A function that benchmarks an execution time of a passing closure.

 func benchmark(_ closure: () -> Void) {